Exploring wind direction and SO2 concentration by circular-linear density estimation: Introduction

-The analized data corresponds to SO$_2$ and wind incidence direction measurements taken during January 2004 and January 2011, with one minute frequency.
-The monitoring station B2 (see Figure \ref{locations}) is located in a wind farm 13.4 kilometres in the NE direction with respect to the power plant.
-In Figure \ref{diagrams}, rose diagrams for wind direction are shown, including also the average SO$_2$ concentration for each wind direction sector.
+The analysed data corresponds to SO$_2$ and wind incidence direction measurements taken during January 2004 and January 2011, with one minute frequency.
+The monitoring station B2 (see Figure \ref{copcirlin:locations}) is located in a wind farm $13.4$ kilometres in the NE direction with respect to the power plant.
+In Figure \ref{copcirlin:diagrams}, rose diagrams for wind direction are shown, including also the average SO$_2$ concentration for each wind direction sector.
 It can be seen that higher values of SO$_2$ are shown in 2004.
 Note also that there are two dominant wind incidence directions, specifically, blowing from SW and from NE.
 In addition, note that the average SO$_2$ values for winds blowing from SW are remarkably high for 2004, which is explained by the position of the monitoring station with respect to the power plant.
-However, the relation between wind direction and SO$_2$ levels is not clear from these representations, and the dependency (or lack of dependency) between them should be investigated.
+However, the relation between wind direction and SO$_2$ levels is not clear from these representations, and the dependency (or lack of dependency) between them should be investigated. \\

 This work is organized as follows.
-Section \ref{background} provides some background on circular and circular--linear random variables and a brief review on copula methods.
-The algorithm for estimating a circular--linear density is detailed and discussed in Section \ref{estimation}.
+Section \ref{copcirlin:background} provides some background on circular and circular-linear random variables and a brief review on copula methods.
+The algorithm for estimating a circular-linear density is detailed and discussed in Section \ref{copcirlin:estimation}.
 The finite sample properties of the algorithm, combining parametric and nonparametric approaches, are illustrated by a simulation study.
-The completely nonparametric version of this algorithm is applied for analyzing the relation between wind direction and SO$_2$ concentration in Section \ref{application}.
-Some final comments are given in Section \ref{final}.
+The completely nonparametric version of this algorithm is applied for analysing the relation between wind direction and SO$_2$ concentration in Section \ref{copcirlin:application}.
+Some final comments are given in Section \ref{copcirlin:final}.